 In late November, the South of France celebrates the region’s grape harvest with the Côtes Du Rhône festival.
 Renowned vineyards offer tastings where Côtes du Rhône, Côtes du Ventoux and Coteaux du Luberon wines flow freely, and restaurants present special menus highlighting the culinary specialties of Avignon.
-New York Habitat’s Hosted Four-Bedroom Maison de Village Bed and Breakfast in Avignon (PR-325) is an ideal vacation accommodation to experience the wine celebration in the South of France this Fall.
+New York Habitat’s Hosted Two-Bedroom in the Center of Avignon (PR-969) is an ideal accommodation in the South of France this Fall to experience the wine celebration

 This 18th century four-story townhouse has four bedrooms, each with en suite bathrooms.
 It is available as a Bed & Breakfast accommodation, or as a private rental, depending on the owner’s availability.
 The first floor living room has a sofa, armchairs and a large marble table that seats 8.
 An intricately tiled fireplace, tall mirror over the mantle and tasteful antique furniture complete the room.
 Large, paned windows in the living room give a view of the courtyard and small street.
 Visitors will appreciate the sparkling white walls and “clean” décor throughout.